InstituteforDiseaseModeling/idmtools/docs/glossary.rst

         The individual actions that are processed for each simulation.

     container
-        A Docker container which contains linux operating system, python3 and mpich and dependencies.
+        A Docker container that includes a Linux operating system, Python 3.9, MPICH, and all necessary dependencies.
 This container is used to run the |IT_s| software.

         ..
 Is this correct?